The Cotswolds Group Accommodation Guide: Best Areas, Houses & Tips for 2026

 Cotswolds Activities for Groups

-- Wine tasting: Several Cotswolds vineyards offer guided tours and tastings — Three Choirs Vineyard near Newent is excellent.
+- Wine tasting: Several Cotswolds vineyards offer guided tours and tastings — Three Choirs Vineyard near Newent is one of England's most established.
+Woodchester Valley Vineyard near Stroud runs excellent group tours by appointment.

-- Horse riding: Multiple stables in the area offer guided hacks for mixed-ability groups.
+- Horse riding: Multiple stables across the Cotswolds offer guided hacks for mixed-ability groups.
+The undulating countryside around Chipping Campden and Stow provides some of the finest riding in England.

 - Cycling: The Cotswolds cycling network is genuinely world-class.
-Bike hire is available in most towns.
+The Cheltenham to Stratford Greenway and the lanes around Bourton-on-the-Water suit all abilities.
+Bike hire is available from shops in Bourton, Cirencester, and Chipping Norton.

-- Private chef at the house: Add a private chef experience — a Cotswolds setting is made for a long, candlelit dinner.
+- Private chef at the house: Add a private chef experience — a Cotswolds manor house setting is made for a long, candlelit group dinner.

 How to Book Cotswolds Group Accommodation